clopezx/earm/doc/models.rst

 compared to their originally published versions.
 Similarly, the upstream caspase-8/Bid reactions can be added to the Albeck MOMP models to make them consistent with their published versions.

+.. note::MOMP module initial conditions

+    The default initial conditions for the MOMP modules is for there to be **none of the apoptosis-inducing BH3-only proteins** (i.e., tBid) present by default.
+This means that to reproduce figures from the original publications this initial condition will have to be set appropriately.

+    If a Bid initial condition is specified, it is for the full-length, untruncated form (i.e., Bid(state='U')).

 Since our purpose in using these models is primarily to embed them in a common pathway context, rather than to reproduce previous results for posterity, our